-A drainage unit is the subsurface area allocated to a well completion for drilling and producing in order to maximize oil or gas recovery from a defined or miscellaneous pool.
-The Government of Saskatchewan's drainage unit/area and setback requirements ensure long-term, equitable, and orderly development of resources while preventing reservoir damage.
+A drainage unit is the subsurface area allocated to a vertical oil well completion or gas well completion for drilling and producing in order to maximize oil or gas recovery from a defined or miscellaneous pool.
+A drainage area is made up of the drainage units associated to a horizontal well completion based on set-back requirements.
+The Government of Saskatchewan's drainage unit/area and set-back requirements ensure long-term, equitable, and orderly development of resources while preventing reservoir damage.

-In accordance with Section 27 of The Oil and Gas Conservation Act, an application for oil/gas well spacing modifications must be submitted and approved by the Minister of Energy and Resources before licensing a well completion that won't meet the well spacing minimum requirements.
-Typically, this occurs if a second well is proposed within a drainage unit or if a well is being proposed will not meet the regulated setbacks.
+In accordance with subsections 17(1)(a), (b) and (c) and section 27 of The Oil and Gas Conservation Act, an application for oil/gas well spacing modifications must be submitted and approved by the Minister of Energy and Resources before licensing a well completion that won't meet the well spacing minimum requirements.
+Typically, this occurs if additional wells are proposed within a drainage unit or if a well is being proposed that will not meet the setback requirements.

 An application for well spacing modification can be made: